Quantization-scheme-Independent Energy and Its Implications for Holographic Bounds: The Application of Modified Energy in Different Problems

 For an eternal AdS black hole dual to a TFD state, the extremal hypersurface $\mathcal{B}$ is analogous to the extremal surface $\gamma$ used for holographic entanglement entropy in the previous subsection, except that $\mathcal{B}$ is codimension-1 while $\gamma$ is codimension-2.
 The late-time growth rate function is similarly defined as in~\eqref{eq:40021}:

 To be a well-defined complexity, it is expected to satisfied the Lloyd's bound $\text{d} \mathcal{C}/\text{d} t \leq 2E/\pi$.
 Reference~\cite{Yang:2019alh} demonstrates that this is true for static planar symmetric asymptotically Schwarzschild-AdS black hole under dominant energy condition.
 However, as with entanglement entropy, the presence of a massive scalar field breaks the asymptotically Schwarzschild-AdS condition and leads to a scheme-dependent definition of the total energy $\mathcal{E}$.
-Consequently, the Lloyd's bound holds only for the standard quantization scheme and is violated for the alternative quantization scheme.
+Consequently, the Lloyd's bound holds only for the standard quantization scheme, while an apparent violation emerges under alternative quantization due to the scheme dependence of the holographic energy.

 In this section, we investigate whether the Lloyd's bound for complexity growth is restored when using the modified energy $\mathcal{H}$.
 We employ the same model and parameters as in Sec.~\ref{sec:example} and analyze the relationship between $\sigma_{\text{max}}$ and $\mathcal{H}$ for various scalar field configurations.